 In the work as a whole, I see avant-garde artistry in a larger element than just the composition and prose.
 Overall, there is much repetition in the return to scenes of critical importance that is beyond any consideration of clichéd imagery.
-Han Kang, whatever may be the aberrations of the translation from Korean into English, centered her novel about a surreal situation of a tormented woman—one can hardly call Yeong-hye the protagonist, though she is pinnacle in her catalyst role—and narrates the story in an unusual structural style.
+Han Kang, whatever may be the aberrations of the translation from Korean into English, centered her novel about a surreal situation of a tormented woman.
+One can hardly call Yeong-hye the protagonist, though she is pivotal in her catalyst role.
+Han chose to narrate the story in an unusual structural style.
 (I recall one critic claiming the author violated rules of composition by mixing or switching points of view.
 Such changes of POV, though, especially if there’s a purpose for different angles of perception, are not uncommon in artistic writing.
-The variations of POV did not upset the Mann Booker judges.)
+(The variations of POV did not upset the Man-Booker judges.)
 Few non-academic readers these days will go deep in studying this novel.
 A composition of three stories in one, each part informs the reader from a different person’s point of view; each part reflects back on the brutal family crisis at the dinner party, which changed the lives and relationships of each of the family members.
 Suicidal thoughts are entertained by several characters.
 Also the violent and cruel assaults on Yeong-hye are described as brutal facts, such that her sufferings are quite off-putting for the best-seller pleasure-reading public.
 This is literature for readers with steely nerves.
-And it deserves a second reading.
+And it deserves a second close reading.
 How many want to reread a complicated, mosaically structured work, especially a work that aims to disturb and perhaps displease?
 Its conclusion is ambivalent at best.

 Brutal Art of Ego Schiele